stirtingale/Client-Friendly-wp2Static/README.md

-## Project title
-Client Friendly wp2Static
+# Client Friendly wp2Static

 ## Motivation

-wp2Static is fantastic for a number of use cases.
-However, it is not client friendly.
+wp2Static is fantastic for a number of use cases, but it is not client friendly.
 Using it in a production environment means clients must be able to deploy safely without breaking the deployment by changing keys or advanced settings.

-## Build status
-This is a rough first pass on the plug in.
-Follow for future updates.
+## What to use? wp2static vs statichtmloutput

+There are a number of versions now of the orginal wp2Static.
+This plugin should work with all of them as it is deploying via WP-CLI.
+You just need to ensure that you have setup the correct .sh script for your deployment as older version of wp2Static uses 'wp wp2static' while later versions use 'wp statichtmloutput'.

 ## Screenshots

 ![PluginDeployment](https://i.imgur.com/RA2g7h3.jpg)